SabrinaPL/1dv610-L3/README.md

 # InstaGallery

-InstaGallery is a simple web app, inspired by similar apps such as Instagram, that offers uploading of photos, displaying of uploaded photos in a grid gallery format and filtering of uploaded photos.
+InstaGallery is a simple web app, inspired by similar apps such as Instagram, that offers uploading of photos, displaying of uploaded photos in a grid gallery format and filtering of uploaded photos (with a single filter or multiple filters).

 ![InstaGallery example](./imageExamples/FilterTest.png)